RaphaelEjike/Tackling_Phishing_Threats/README.md

 ```

-### 3. Domain-Based Message Authentication, Reporting & Conformance (DMARC)
+### Domain-Based Message Authentication, Reporting & Conformance (DMARC)
-DMARC builds on SPF and DKIM by adding a policy that instructs receiving mail servers on how to handle emails that fail authentication checks.
+iii) DMARC builds on SPF and DKIM by adding a policy that instructs receiving mail servers on how to handle emails that fail authentication checks.
 It also provides reporting capabilities to monitor and improve email authentication.

 ### Example DMARC Record
 Here’s an example of a DMARC record for a domain: